kr0lik/yii2-ltree/README.md

 Usage
 -----
-Add LtreeActiveRecordTrait to your ActiveRecord
+Add \kr0lik\ltree\LtreeActiveRecordTrait to your ActiveRecord

-Add LtreeQueryTrait to your ActiveQuery
+Add \kr0lik\ltree\LtreeQueryTrait to your ActiveQuery